asmeta/asmeta/README.md

 ### eclispe with asmeta ready to use:

+new version 25.03 news:
+ - static and derived functions are now distinguished
+ - invariant are translated to INVARSPEC
+ - other minor bugs fixed

 new version 24.06! new TL operators names and minor fixes - multiple architecture (win, lin, macos):

 #### for windows 64 bit: